Craig Jepson

+As mayor, Jepson also presided over the Kaipara District Council's withdrawal from Local Government New Zealand and decision to scrap its Māori ward without holding a referendum during the upcoming 2025 New Zealand local elections.
+Jepson has also questioned the consensus on climate change and expressed support for Donald Trump.
+In June 2025, Jepson confirmed that we would not be running for a second term as Mayor of Kaipara during the 2025 New Zealand local elections but would instead be standing as a councillor for the Kaipara District Council.
+During the 2025 Kaipara District Council election, Jepson was elected as a councillor to the Kaiwaka-Mangawhai ward.

 Professional career

-During the early 2000s, Jepson spent three years lobbying in favour of Olivine NZ's attempt to convert the former coal-powered Meremere Power Station in Gisborne into a waste-to-energy station.
+During the early 2000s, Jepson spent three years lobbying in favour of Olivine NZ's attempt to convert the former coal-powered Meremere Power Station in the north Waikato, New Zealand into a waste-to-energy station.
 As Olivine's spokesperson, Jepson claimed that the Meremere plant's waste burning technology was cleaner than a rubbish dump and was preferable to exporting toxins overseas.
-While promoting the project, he claimed that Gisborne "could export power instead of importing it, give its industries cheaper electricity and do away with filthy rubbish dumps."
+While promoting the project, he claimed that Waikato "could export power instead of importing it, give its industries cheaper electricity and do away with filthy rubbish dumps."
 Ultimately, Olivine abandoned its plans due to opposition from local residents and environmentalists including Environment Waikato, who claimed that the plant would pump toxins and greenhouse gases into the atmosphere.
 Jepson stated that Olivine would sue Environment Waikato for allegedly obstructing the resource consent process.

 Jepson settled in Mangawhai around 2002.
 He established a concrete business and was involved in rural and urban land development.
 Jepson was also involved in several local projects in Mangawhai including the construction of a 3.5 km walking–cycle track.